🇳🇴

 Norwegian allergen labelling works at the shelf

-Allergen disclosure rules are strong and broadly comparable to EU standards for packaged supermarket products — milk, eggs, and fish are clearly emphasised on labels, usually in bold, but sometimes by a different typographic style.
+Allergen disclosure rules are strong and broadly comparable to EU standards for packaged supermarket products.
+Milk, eggs, and fish are clearly indicated on most packaged items.
 This is useful at the supermarket shelf.
-It does not solve café menus, bakery cabinets, or restaurant cooking methods.
+It does not solve cafe menus, bakery cabinets, or restaurant cooking methods, where the same ingredients arrive unmarked.

 04